mrxten/XamEffects/README.md

 **Important:** if you need some gestures, use not GestureRecognizer, but [Commands](#commands) because effects doesn't work correctly with standard gestures in Xamarin.Forms.

+### Release notes:
+   Needed package: 1.1.0+
+   For 1.1.0 need to use also turn on/off switcher.

 ## Commands

 Add command to views.